tomy2105/KnowledgeNotes/cpp/cpp11.md

 Dynamic exception specifications are deprecated (removed in C++17).
 Compile-time specification of non-exception-throwing functions is available with the [`noexcept`](https://en.cppreference.com/w/cpp/language/noexcept_spec) keyword (useful for optimization).

-Beware destructors are by default `noexcept(true)` which is backward incompatible, for more see [here](https://akrzemi1.wordpress.com/2013/08/20/noexcept-destructors/).
+Beware destructors and constructors are by default `noexcept(true)` which is backward incompatible, for more see [here](https://akrzemi1.wordpress.com/2013/08/20/noexcept-destructors/).

 ## Some of the references